 Removing the top cover allows access to the vacuum tubes, the VU meter calibration, and to the rotary switches.
-6-32 Phillips-head bolts must be removed.
-When replacing the cover, position it so that the slotted ventillation holes are over the tubes (towards the back on the VT-12).
+6-32 Phillips-head machine screws must be removed.
+When replacing the cover, position it so that the slotted ventilation holes are over the tubes.